stenioas/malpi/README.md

 <h1 align="center">
-  My <a href=https://www.archlinux.org/>Arch Linux</a> Personal Installer
+  malpi
 </h1>
-<p align="center"><strong>My Arch Linux Personal Installer</strong>, a simple and amateur shell script for installing Arch Linux on my personal computers.
+<p align="center"><strong>My <a href=https://www.archlinux.org/>Arch Linux</a> Personal Installer</strong>, a simple and amateur shell script for installing Arch Linux on my personal computers.
 You can use and modify it as you prefer.
 The <strong>malpi</strong> script offers two steps when installing Arch Linux.</p>

 <p align="center">
   <img src="https://img.shields.io/badge/Maintained%3F-Yes-green?style=for-the-badge">